WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 * Adequate bags for storing needed gear and loot.
 * All riding skills, as they become available by level.
+* Dual specialization, as it becomes available.
+* (should we include Glyphs?.
+They vary in price substantially)

 Using the tips and techniques of this guide will not make your character rich, but it should allow you to level your character with enough gold to pay for